|Chiese Battiste||Chiesa Valdese|

 reconciliation between the Italian State and the Catholic Church.

 The Daughters of Charity of St. Vincent de Paul was another order caring for the sick and the poor and it built in 1893 a monastery with a simple church near S. Maria in Cosmedin.

 In November 1885 the Franciscan members of the Order of Friar Minors had to leave their historical

-monastery at S. Maria d'Aracoeli which was going to be pulled down to make room for a
+monastery near S. Maria d'Aracoeli which was going to be pulled down to make room for a

-Monument to King Victor Emmanuel II.
-The order bought from the owners of Villa Giustiniani a parcel of land where they built their headquarters (which later on were greatly enlarged) and a church which was completed in 1887;
+Monumento a Vittorio Emanuele II.
+The Order bought from the owners of Villa Giustiniani a parcel of land where they built their headquarters (which later on were greatly enlarged) and a church which was completed in 1887;

 its design is mainly neo-Renaissance with a not so Roman bell tower.

 Via Merulana was a street opened by Pope Sixtus V; it was enlarged after 1871 and many apartment blocks were built along it.
 In 1886 a new church provided spiritual assistance to residents; the church was entirely rebuilt in 1927 in a neo-Renaissance style.